Frequently Asked Questions

 How long before I start animating, or making a game, or shooting video?

-Starting with the new curriculum in the Fall of 2015, you start all that in your first semester and go from there.
+You start all that in your first semester and go from there.
 In the first year, you’ll take a course in animation, visual effects, game creation, and 2D artwork.
 There’s a Mid-Point review in your second year to look over your work you create in these classes to assess your potential to successfully complete the program.
 So there is a lot to accomplish in your 1st year!